LilNesquuik/SinkholesRedux/README.md

 # SinkholesRedux
-A simple plugin based on BuildBoy's BetterSinkholes2 with some bonus features, and updated code
+A simple plugin based on BuildBoy's BetterSinkholes2, with some extra features, and a chasm fall effect to give a realistic look, the plugin has also been updated to fix all bugs and the plugin also has a configurable mini blackout when a player falls to mimic interference, it can be disabled as well as amplified, if you have any problems please contact me via the category from Github or discord : LilNesquuik#1028

 ```yml
 sinkholes_redux: